thisismemphismalik/My-Adobe-XD-Projects/README.md

 # My Adobe XD Project
-I'm really of **UX** and since 2018, I work with Adobe XD to make my wireframes and prototypes.
+I'm fan really of **UX** and since 2018, I work with Adobe XD to make my wireframes and prototypes.

 ## treize.ml
 **treize** wants to the first malian platform that permit cultural organisations and artists to sell their events directly throught the internet.